ingonyama-zk/icicle/docs/docs/grants.md

 Applying is straightforward.

-1. [**Fill out the form:**](https://forms.monday.com/forms/d0ed9699146d61e3b5a649b56ba2c663?r=use1) Start by telling us about your idea through the form, which will ask you to briefly describe your proposal, e.g., “I want to implement Whir in ICICLE” (note: this one’s already taken by Giacomo).
+1. [**Fill out this form:**](https://forms.monday.com/forms/d0ed9699146d61e3b5a649b56ba2c663?r=use1) Start by telling us about your idea through the form, which will ask you to briefly describe your proposal, e.g., “I want to implement Whir in ICICLE” (note: this one’s already taken by Giacomo).
 2. **Collaborate:** We’ll discuss and finalize the performance milestones together.
 Expect some back-and-forth to align on the project goals.
 3. **Approval:** Once we’re aligned, we’ll greenlight the project.
 4. **Get started:** Begin your work with our support and drive it toward success!